ke-zhang-rd/krystal/docs/source/decorator.rst

 Write a decorator
 -----------------

-When you try to write a decorator ``dec``, Keep in mind: **it accepts a func and returns a func**.
+When you try to write a decorator ``dec``, Let's assume: **it accepts a func and returns a func**.
 So initially, it should looks like:

 .. code:: python